 A person in fight or flight mode can’t behave rationally even if they wanted to because a part of the brain responsible for reasoning is ‘offline‘ for as long as a person is in fight/flight/freeze!

-Just like you, they’re experiencing rejection, they’ve lost the secure connection they had (with you) and they’re not feeling understood.
+Like you, your ex is experiencing perceived rejection, and they’ve lost the secure connection they had (with you).

 It took me 12 years to learn this after my divorce, so I hope that hearing it now will save you years of heartache.

 - Focus less on what they do and more on how YOU’RE responding, emotionally, to what they’re doing.

 - Insist on getting your demands met when they your demands protect your child, and do your best to do this without getting drawn into drama of the other parent.

 - Focus on the drama that is going on inside your mind and remember that human beings react strongly when our own rejected character traits are mirrored back at us.

 - If you’re upset by her lying, that’s a sign that you have some work of your own to do around honesty.